 Under no circumstances will illegal or inappropriate items be brought into school, and all students will respect and look after the school premises and environment.
 Students can use mobile phones in designated zones within the school and around the school grounds.
 Should they use their mobile in a Red zone a member of staff may confiscate the phone, it will then be placed in a locked cupboard and parents/carers informed - parents/carers may then need to collect the phone in person.
+The school can direct a student's education off-site to an alternative provision as an alternative strategy.

-The following behaviour is regarded as completely unacceptable and will result in disciplinary actions and possibly in exclusion, depending on the circumstances:
+The following behaviour is regarded as completely unacceptable and will result in disciplinary actions and possibly in suspension, depending on the circumstances:

-- verbal abuse to staff and others
+- 1. verbal abuse to staff and others

-- verbal abuse to pupils
+- 2. verbal abuse to pupils

-- physical abuse to/attack on staff
+- 3. physical abuse to/attack on staff

-- physical abuse to/attack on pupils
+- 4. physical abuse to/attack on pupils

-- bullying (to the extent not covered above)
+- 5. bullying (to the extent not covered above)

-- indecent behaviour
+- 6. indecent behaviour (including social media)

-- damage to property
+- 7. damage to property

-- misuse of illegal drugs
+- 8. misuse of illegal drugs

-- misuse of other substances including "legal highs"
+- 9. misuse of other substances including but not limited to "legal highs" and alcohol

-- theft
+- 10. theft

-- serious actual or threatened violence against another pupil or a member of staff
+- 11. serious actual or threatened violence against another pupil or a member of staff

-- sexual abuse or assault
+- 12. sexual abuse or assault

-- supplying an illegal drug
+- 13. supplying an illegal drug or other substances than can be harmful including but not alcohol, laughing gas, solvents, prescription medication

-- carrying an offensive weapon
+- 14. carrying/threatening someone with an offensive weapon or prohibited item

-- arson
+- 15. arson

+- 16. refusal to follow instruction

-- unacceptable behaviour which has previously been reported and for which school consequences and other interventions have not been successful in modifying the pupil's behaviour.
+- 17. unacceptable behaviour which has previously been reported and for which school sanctions and other interventions have not been successful in modifying the pupil's behaviour

+- 18. Disruption to the running of The Academy of education of other students